Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Model, Transcriber, Voice, and Others

 Next, you get to select which aspect of your assistant you want to configure.
-The first three options - Model, Transcriber, and Voice - are essential for setting up your assistant.
-The remaining three - Functions, Advanced, and Analysis - offer more advanced capabilities you may not need for your first assistant.
+The first three options—Model, Transcriber, and Voice—are essential for setting up your assistant.
+The remaining three—Functions, Advanced, and Analysis—offer more advanced capabilities you may not need for your first assistant.

-The steps we need to take:
+Here are the steps we need to take:

 1. Create the Assistant: We'll build an assistant and provide it with instructions on how to handle calls for our restaurant.